 We strive to keep this site up to date with information regarding Medicaid 1115 waiver developments in our region and throughout the state.
 We hope you “bookmark it” and find it to be a useful resource.Please don’t hesitate to contact Dr. Carol Huber if you have any questions or suggestions.

 Director, Regional Healthcare Partnership

 About University Health

 University Health System is a nationally recognized teaching hospital and network of outpatient healthcare centers, owned by the people of Bexar County.
 In partnership with UT Health San Antonio, it is consistently recognized as a leader in advanced treatment options, new technologies and clinical research.

 University Hospital is ranked among the top 50 hospitals in the nation for urology care by U.S. News & World Report, and designated as high-performing in the care of kidney and lung disease.
 Since 2001, U.S. News has consistently ranked University Hospital among the best hospitals in Texas and the San Antonio region.
-University Hospital’s Emergency Department is the busiest in the region with nearly 70,000 visits each year.
+University Hospital’s Emergency Department is the busiest in the region with over 90,000 visits each year.
 It is the premier Level I trauma center for a vast, 22-county region of South Texas, and home to the highest designated pediatric trauma center in the region, and the only center in South Texas able to care for children with serious burns.